jon-freed/freelawmachine/README.md

 Want to help develop Free Law Project functionality?

-Use this repository and the steps below to build a virtual machine and ready-to-run development environment for the [Free Law Project](https://github.com/freelawproject), and the [CourtListener repository](https://github.com/freelawprojectcourtlistener) and website in particular.
-You can also use this repository to build new or custom Vagrant boxes and contribute back to this repository.
+Use this repository and the steps below to build your own virtual machine and ready-to-run development environment for the [Free Law Project](https://github.com/freelawproject), and the [CourtListener repository](https://github.com/freelawprojectcourtlistener) and website app in particular.
+You will also be able to build new or custom Vagrant boxes and contribute back to this freelawmachine repository.

 This repository and the steps supercede the manual process [described](https://github.com/freelawproject/courtlistener/wiki/Installing-CourtListener-on-Ubuntu-Linux) in the CourtListener wiki.
 They are intended to make the creation of a dev environment about as easy as a `vagrant up` command.